 - be in grade 11 or 12 and attending a Hawai'i public or charter high school, - be under the age of 21 as of September 1 of the school year in which the college course is taken - have taken the COMPASS Placement Tests in Reading, Writing, and Math, - meet the prerequisite(s) for the college course(s), and - pay Hawai'i Community College tuition and fees.
 (Students who receive free or reduced-price lunch at the high school are eligible to apply for the GEAR UP scholarship.)

 Interested high school juniors and seniors should first contact their high school counselor for program information, forms, and consultation.
+Students in the Early Admission Program do not qualify to receive Veteran's benefits.

 Health Requirements for Admission